brandon2278/Wheel_Of_Fortune/README.md

 ## Features

 ### Singleplayer
-The app features a single player mode with 6 puzzle categories you can choose from which are as follows.
+The app features a single player mode with 6 puzzle categories you can choose from, which are as follows.
 <ul>
 <li>Animals</li>
 <li>Greetings</li>